-It has actually been a little over a year since we first rolled on DT Swiss’ flagship aero-optimized, endurance road wheel.
-It was the first to launch their complete road wheel overhaul for 2018, but the carbon DT Swiss ERC 1100 has since then proven itself to us to be the best all-rounder for just about every type of all-road riding, from smooth asphalt to muddy gravel roads and everything in between.
+It has actually been a little over two years since we first rolled on DT Swiss’ flagship aero-optimized, endurance road wheel.
+It was the first to launch their complete road wheel overhaul for 2017, but the carbon DT Swiss ERC 1100 has since then proven itself to us to be the best all-rounder for just about every type of all-road riding, from smooth asphalt to muddy gravel roads and everything in between.

 DT Swiss ERC 1100 aero carbon endurance road wheels